testcontainers/testcontainers-java/docs/ROADMAP.md

 This list may cross over with the [issues list](https://github.com/testcontainers/testcontainers-java/issues) some times.

 * **Better documentation and log messages**.
 We need this.
-* **Support docker machine**.
-Docker machine will replace boot2docker and thus we should support it for users on OS X.
 * **Database state snapshotting**.
 Some projects have complex test data that is time consuming to reload.
 This means that either testing takes a very long time (test data has to be reloaded often), or tests aren't sufficiently independent (test data is not reloaded and therefore tests aren't independent).
 Testcontainers should provide a way to snapshot DB state and quickly reload that state.
 Docker [native Checkpoint/Restore In Userspace](http://blog.kubernetes.io/2015/07/how-did-quake-demo-from-dockercon-work.html) looks like the best way to accomplish this.
 * **Support docker images pulled from private registries**
 * **Support integration testing in other languages/environments**. .NET and NodeJS seem like sensible options here.